galbismallz/voracious-kimchi/README.md

 ## 56 -> [Chingu Runner](https://chingurunner.herokuapp.com/)

 **Project Description**: A slack-bot tailored made for the [FreeCodeCamp Speedrun.](https://medium.com/chingu-fcc-speedrun) Post your goal for the day and tell the bot when you're finished.
-The bot collects all the finished goals and posts to the channel once a day.
+Runner collects all the finished goals and posts them all to its home channel once a day.
+It's minimal, elegant and wonderful.

 **Project Story**: This project was made by @mtso as a PRACTICE round to prepare for the build.to.learn team project he signed up for.
 That's what I'm talking about!!